ebdrup/jsq/README.md

 jsq
 ---

-Command line tool for transforming all double quote strings in JavaScript (.js) file(s) to single quoted strings
+Command line tool for transforming all double-quoted-strings in JavaScript (.js) file(s) to single-quoted-strings

 ```
 npm install jsq -g